haoyuanli93/DiffusionMap/README.md

 Currently this package can handle input from hdf5 files.

 ## Usage
-This package is developed to use at SLAC and some other supercomputers.
+This package is developed for SLAC and some other supercomputers.
 Since this is only at a starting stage, I will only write down the usage of this package at the SLAC psana server.